 “You might find that there isn’t enough money left over to do everything you want, and that’s a real ‘rubber hitting the road’ moment,” says Marie McNabb, a Seattle-based CPA and financial therapist.

-To start, it's always important to be saving for retirement, even if it's just a small percentage of your salary, as well as working toward at least one month of take-home pay in an emergency fund.
+To start, it's always important to be saving for retirement, even if it's just a small percentage of your salary, as well as working toward at least one month of household expenses saved in an emergency fund.
 So keep those goals as part of your budget, if you're not including them already.
 After that, figure out what you need to tackle next (hint: getting rid of high interest debt is always a good thing).
-Then think about other things you want to save for, like a starter home, a college fund for your kids or a vacation.
+Then think about other things you want to save for, like a starter home, a wedding or a vacation.